laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 The solver actually gives 5 different (extreme) Nash equilibrium!
 I only give one of them as an example here.
 This means that there's actually an infinite number of Nash equilibria that are mixtures of those 5 Nash equilibria the solver gave.
-This isn't really a surprise given that the almost turn-based nature of the defender's game.
+This isn't really a surprise given the almost turn-based nature of the defender's game.
 Many of the payoffs look the same across defender options so it's easy to transition probabilities from one strategy to the other without changing the expected payoffs.

 If we decompose the probabilities for the defender back into the 2 different decision stages, we get these probabilities (this is the same for all of the Nash equilibrium).